cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Prints the final results of a trivia game.
 This is the same embed that is printed when a trivia game ends, showing the top 5 users and their corresponding scores.

+This command only works on completed trivia games.

 Examples
 ^^^^^^^^